 Challenge number Detail of challenge 1 Our assessments, observations and discussions with students and families suggest that the education of many of our disadvantaged students has been severely impacted to a greater extent than for other students by partial school closures.
 These findings are endorsed by several national studies.
-This has resulted in significant gaps in literacy skills and subject knowledge, resulting in students falling further behind age-related expectations and their non-disadvantaged peers.
-2 Observations suggest many lower attaining disadvantaged students lack metacognitive/self-regulation strategies when revising for academic assessments.
+This has resulted in significant gaps in literacy skills and subject knowledge, resulting in PP students falling further behind age-related expectations and their non-disadvantaged peers.
+On average the gap in achievement of our PP students across the 2022-23 cycle was 10% across almost all subjects.
+2 Observations suggest many lower attaining disadvantaged students lack metacognitive / self-regulation strategies when revising for academic assessments.
 It is clear that some students are unable to identify how to revise and also what they need to do to improve their work.
 Some students also struggle with organisation of their work.
-3 Attendance rates for disadvantaged students in 2021-22 were 89.19%.
+3 Attendance rates for disadvantaged students in 2021-22 were 89.19% and in 2022-3 it was 89.9%.
+Our non-PP attendance for 2022-23 was 93.6%.
 Students with poor attendance notably fall into a cycle where absenteeism contributes to anxiety about school and lack of engagement and therefore further absences.

 4 Our observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety and low self-esteem.
 These challenges particularly affect disadvantaged students.
 5 We are aware that our disadvantaged students often need additional information and support in terms of developing aspirations and progressing to further education.
 They can often lack understanding about career opportunities and the routes that are available to them in the future.
 6 Research suggests that disadvantage students lack cultural capital - the powerful knowledge they need to be successfully mobile.
 We also recognised that following COVID-19 restrictions (ie lockdowns) our students needed access to a wide variety of experiences to extend their cultural capital in terms of the curriculum they study and the opportunities they participate in beyond the taught curriculum.
 7 Our observations also note that disadvantaged students can lack access to resources, such as revision materials, IT access and peripatetic music tuition.
 Some disadvantaged students do not eat an adequate breakfast in order to prepare them for school.
 Some of our students also require support with the purchase of or replacement of uniform.
 The requests for uniform support have dramatically increased since the start of the pandemic.